Have you ever considered how knowing your spiritual identity aids you in your everyday routines?

 - Grow your compassion for others

 Sound easier said than done?
 Some of the messages we hear from others, as well as those we tell ourselves, seem impossible to tune out.
 That RIGHT THERE is the beauty of affirming God’s truth in our lives.
-We aren’t fighting in vain to tune out unwanted thoughts or distract ourselves.
-Instead, learning to take your thoughts captive replaces the lies with truth, bringing your heart unyielding peace and changing the course of your life!
-Pretty incredible, right?

 This post includes Affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Learn more in my Disclosures page.